 “We will evaluate the impact of enrichment planting in windbreak—shelterbelts and hedgerows—to improve the integrity of agroforestry systems,” said Chang.
 “Our project will also look at the effect of organic amendments on carbon sequestration and greenhouse gas emissions in farming areas within agroforestry systems.
 This research will be conducted across 12 sites on private lands in central Alberta.”

-"Farmers feel the impacts of climate change every day, but they are also key implementers of agricultural climate change solutions,” said Lorne Babiuk, U of A vice-president (research).
+"Farmers feel the impacts of climate change every day, but they are also key implementers of agricultural climate change solutions,” says Lorne Babiuk, U of A vice-president (research).
 “By investing in research examining land, livestock, and crop management, AGGP is helping ensure farmers have access to world-leading knowledge that will improve efficiency, help Canada meet its GHG emissions targets, and also enhance the productivity of the agricultural and agri-food sectors.
 I thank the Government of Canada for this generous investment in research that supports a job-creating sector of our economy, and I congratulate our researchers on receiving these awards.”